What Has Methylation Done For You Lately?

 Our genome stores information in the form of DNA molecules.
-Most of us are familiar with the genomic architecture, which consists of DNA wrapped around histone proteins to form nucleosomes, which are then packaged into highly condensed chromatin.
+DNA does not exist alone in a naked alpha helix within our nuclei, though.
+Our genome has a higher-order architecture, which most of us are familiar with.
+The genomic architecture consists of DNA wrapped around histone proteins to form nucleosomes, which are then packaged into highly condensed chromatin.
 Our genome sequence remains generally constant, with the exception of genetic mutations that can lead to deleterious results such as cancer.
-Epigenetic changes, however, which are not encoded in the DNA sequence, are reversible and dynamic, and are also heritable.
-These epigenetic modifications reflect adaptations to our environment, life-style, diet, and other external factors.
+However, epigenetic changes, which are not encoded in the DNA sequence, are reversible and dynamic, and heritable.
+These epigenetic modifications reflect adaptations to our environment, lifestyle, diet, and other external factors.
 Thus, the mammalian genome can be modified at either the chromatin or the DNA level.

 DNA consists of four nucleotide building blocks: cytosine, guanine, adenine, and thymine.
-Cytosine residues can undergo an epigenetic modification called methylation, catalyzed by the enzyme DNA methyltransferase, that results in the addition of a methyl group to the carbon-5 position, yielding 5-methylcytosine (5-mC).
+Cytosine residues can undergo an epigenetic modification called methylation, catalyzed by the enzyme DNA methyltransferase.
+Cytosine methylation results in the addition of a methyl group to the carbon-5 position, yielding 5-methylcytosine (5-mC).
 Additionally, 5-mC can be enzymatically oxidized to 5-hydroxymethylcytosine (5-hmC) by the TET1/2/3 enzymes.
-These DNA methylation events are thought to regulate gene expression, and there is increasing evidence that these modifications are linked to embryonic stem cell function, development, normal tissue function, and disease progression.
-However, 5-hmC and 5-mC are believed to have different functional roles in the mammalian genome, and it is possible that these changes may represent early epigenetic biomarkers for different pathogeneses.
+These DNA methylation events regulate gene expression, and increasing evidence links these modifications to embryonic stem cell function, development, normal tissue function, and disease progression.
+However, 5-hmC and 5-mC are believed to have different functional roles in the mammalian genome, and these changes may represent early epigenetic biomarkers for different pathogeneses.

 The power of this approach is that it can determine enrichment for specific methylation modifications locally and on a genome-wide level.
-For instance, you could determine global 5-hmC levels in normal vs. cancer samples, possibly identifying epigenetic biomarkers for a particular cancer.
+For instance, you could determine global 5-hmC levels in normal vs. cancer samples and possibly identifying epigenetic biomarkers for a particular cancer.

-How could you use this technology in your reseaarch?
+How could you use this technology in your research?